nixys/nxs-chat-srv/README.md

 To set up nxs-chat-srv you need:
 * Domain (i.e., demo.nxs-chat.nixys.ru)
-* SSL certificate for this domain (you can use https://letsencrypt.org/)
+* SSL certificate for this domain (you can use either trusted certificate (e.g. https://letsencrypt.org/), or self-signed certificate (in this case read this before: https://core.telegram.org/bots/self-signed))
 * Telegram bot (see https://core.telegram.org/bots#3-how-do-i-create-a-bot)
 * Redmine (see http://www.redmine.org/projects/redmine/wiki/redmineinstall or https://hub.docker.com/_/redmine/ for installation via Docker)
 * Redis (Standalone or Cluster mode)